clojure-emacs/clomacs/README.md

 > ultimate dev environment?
 "Clomacs" perhaps?
 > * from Emacs isn't for everyone discussion by Anonymous Cow.

-Clomacs simplifies call clojure code from emacs lisp.
-The purpose is to provide a tool for creating mixed elisp-clojure emacs extensions.
+Clomacs simplifies call clojure code from Emacs lisp.
+The purpose is to provide a tool for creating mixed elisp-clojure Emacs extensions.
+It provides a small wrapper under [CIDER](https://github.com/clojure-emacs/cider) to reduce reiterative code.

 ## Overview
 There are some requirements to run mixed elisp-clojure code.

-**Since `0.0.2` prefer to launch every library in separate repl.**

-### Elisp-side code
-Obviously, all the elisp-side code should be loaded at this point:
+All the elisp-side code should be loaded, nREPL must run with all related clojure-side code and it's dependencies.

-1. clomacs elisp code should be loaded:<br/>
-   `(require 'clomacs)`
-2. custom elisp code should be loaded:<br/>
-   `(require '<custom>)`

-### Clojure-side code
-The clojure-side code requires the following:

-1. nrepl must run.
-2. clomacs clojure-side code should be loaded.
-3. user's java/clojure custom *.jar libraries should be added to the CLASSPATH.
-4. user's custom clojure code should be added to the CLASSPATH.
-5. user's custom clojure code should be loaded.

-So, the user of the mixed elisp-clojure lib wants to simple run elisp code from the <custom> lib.
-But at this point we have the unknown state: probably no one of this terms are supplied, or supplied some of them (or even all of them).
+So, the user of the mixed elisp-clojure Emacs extension wants to simple run elisp code from the extension.

-The purpose of the `clomacs-defun` is to wrap clojure function to elisp function, that will do all of this verification and loading (if necessary), but just once per library, call this clojure function and return it's result.
+The purpose of the `clomacs-defun` is to wrap clojure function to elisp function, that will start nREPL if necessary or use existing nREPL of certain elisp-clojure Emacs extension, call this clojure function and return it's result.

 ## Installation